1) What should a tour guest bring along?

 4) Are animals allowed on tour?

 On a case-by-case basis.
 Experience with pets visiting the wilderness has some heartbreaking stories.
 The new and exciting flora and fauna is a very exciting place for animals and the temptation to go explore is too great for most dogs and pets to control.
-A run-away pet that we would want to try and find is not something we can budget to get our guests back to town before we end up needing camping gear.
 This is a very sensitive issue and and we ask that you call us and discuss your situation before you bring your pet into the wild.

 5) Can you cater food for us on tour?

 6) I’ve heard about frequent Yeti sightings along the Rubicon Trail, is that fact or fiction?

 Fact.
 Yeti sightings have been reported and documented in the Tahoe National Forest by the indigenous Indians for millennium.
-The most often reported Yeti sightings occur along the Rubicon River and Spider Lake.
 Yeti loves vacationing along the Rubicon just as much as anybody else.
+The most often reported Yeti sightings occur along the Rubicon Springs and Spider Lake areas.
 Think about it, if you were a Yeti where would you hang out?
 In the event of a Yeti sighting make certain that you don’t move fast, do not approach it, step back slowly away from it while maintaining eye contact, and do not turn around and run from it.